rialto-php/rialto/docs/tutorial.md

 }
 ```

-Now you can use the `instanceof` keyword on the returned values:
+Now you will get specific resources instead of the default one:

 ```php
 $fs->readFileSync('/valid/file/path'); // Returns BufferResource